Buttock Lift Surgery Cost and Procedure Information

 - Improves the overall outline and balance of the body

 A buttock lift is becoming an increasingly popular cosmetic treatment in the UK.
 Many people are unhappy with the size, shape, and position of their buttocks.
-Therefore, the ideal buttock lift candidates are individuals who wish to enhance the appearance of their buttocks by removing loose, saggy skin and excess fat.
+The ideal buttock lift candidates are people who wish to enhance the appearance of their buttocks by removing loose, saggy skin and excess fat.

 Patients may wish to consider a buttock lift if they:

-- Are experiencing sagging buttocks after major weight loss, aging or illness
+- Are experiencing sagging buttocks after major weight loss, ageing or illness

 - Feel unhappy with the appearance of your buttocks